dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ---

-If you have a problem with the preceding step, build the project and retry the scaffold step.
+If the preceding step fails, build the project and retry the scaffold step.

 The scaffolding process: